sebastian-gregoricchio/ChIP_Zwart/README.md

 ```
 (the `\` must be used every time you go to a new line)

-**NOTE**: remember that the genome used for the conversion must match with the one used to generate the crams.
+_**NOTE**_: remember that the genome used for the conversion must match with the one used to generate the crams.
 Hence, if the crams do not come from the NKI-GCF please ask for assistance.

-<br/><br/>

 <hr style="border:2px solid blue">